Y0Coss/docs-fork/pages/manage_and_operate/observability/logs_data_platform/integration_opensearch_api/guide.en-gb.md

 When attached to *streams* or *indices*, an *alias* allows you to expose the content of your *streams* exactly as if they were stored in a single OpenSearch *index*.
 This feature can be used only for read/query purposes.

-> [!info]
+> [!primary]
 > If you want to ingest logs to a *stream* using the OpenSearch API, we provide a shared input that works as a special *index* pre‑configured for this purpose and accessible to any Logs Data Platform user.
 > You can follow [this documentation](/pages/manage_and_operate/observability/logs_data_platform/ingestion_opensearch_api_mutualized_input) to use it.

 #### Creating an alias

-To create an *alias* in the management interface, go to the *alias* section of your Logs Data Platform account as shown in this picture.
+To create an *alias* in the management interface, go to the `Alias`{.action} section of your Logs Data Platform account as shown in this picture:

 ![Logs Data Platform homepage alias button location](images/ldp-homepage-circled.png){.thumbnail}